gmetais/gmetais.github.io/_posts/2015-02-06-css_colors_palette.markdown

 ### How to get your own?

-1. Go to [Yellow Lab Tools][YellowLab.tools]
+1. Go to [Yellow Lab Tools][YellowLab.tools].

-2. Enter the URL of a webpage
+2. Enter the URL of your webpage.

 3. Once the test is complete, click on the "Different colors" line.